hlogeon/jincor-bounty/readme.md

 It just looking for `Transfer` events starting from block `config.fromBlock` on the old contract and sends the  same amount of new token when found.

+How to run: `docker-compose exec workspace node ./transferBalances.js`. *Make sure you configured the script before running*

 ## How to setup development environment and run tests?

 1. Install `docker` if you don't have it.